 Development of knowledge on the disease of the head and neck.

 ASSESSMENT: Student performance is evaluated by house staff and attending faculty with exposure to the student using the standard College of Medicine Clerkship Evaluation form.
-Knowledge and skills are rated during patient care situations and throughout the course of students’ didactic discussions with various faculty members.

 Program Number: ELEC 643

 Program Director: Tatiana Dixon, MD